 WARM Mentorship and Professionalism Page

-Our mission as COM Mentors is to: "Motivate, empower and advise students in their academic and professional goals, teach by example, facilitate their learning and raise the performance bar."
+Our mission as COM Mentors is to: "Motivate, empower and mentor students in their academic and professional goals, teach by example, facilitate their learning and raise the performance bar."

 On behalf of Dr. Velasco: